MichalPoleszczuk/cpp-black-scholes-calculator/README.md

 ### Features that I have already implemented

-- user input for various option parameters, like: underlying inst. price or ttm
+- user input for various option parameters, like: underlying stock price, strike price, time to maturity, risk-free rate, volatility and option type (call/put)
-- pricing of european calls and puts with the use of Black-Scholes
+- pricing of european calls and puts with the use of Black-Scholes model
+- Calculation of option Greeks (Delta, Gamma, Vega, Theta, Rho)
+- Outputting option data, prices, and Greeks to a CSV file (exemplary file for 15 instruments in the repository)

 ## Purpose